metauni/metauni.github.io/index.md

 The Free University of the Metaverse (metauni) is on [Roblox](https://www.roblox.com/), a utility platform for persistent large-scale 3D social environments (see [Baszucki keynote](https://www.youtube.com/watch?v=G00GlCJc0mU)).
 It is free in the sense of [freedom](https://en.wikipedia.org/wiki/Free_University_of_Berlin).
 In its current iteration localised voice chat is based on [Discord](https://www.discord.com), a popular real-time communication platform.
 It can be a [beautiful place](https://www.roblox.com/games/5326950832/Roblox-Realistic-Forest-Demo)!

+The purpose of this page is to help people set up their own nodes on metauni, and to coordinate the development of open source tools for uploading preprints, talk slides etc. into those virtual worlds.

 ## Instructions

 Currently the only active server on metauni is the Rising Sea.
 Here are instructions for visiting: